raspberrypilearning/motor-robot-buggy-scratch/en/step_12.md

 ```
 Make sure your robot is at your chosen starting spot and press `space`.

 Did it go where you wanted?
-Do you need to increase the time, reduce the time or move onto the next step?
+Do you need to increase the time, reduce the time, or move onto the next step?

 --- no-print ---
 ![Maze trials](images/mazeJourneys_mazeTrial1.gif)